jfmengels/blog/content/blog/configuring-eslint/index.md

 };
 ```

-There is ongoing work to re-design the configuration system, and you can find the RFC for that [over here](https://github.com/eslint/rfcs/tree/main/designs/2019-config-simplification).
+There is ongoing work from the core team to re-design the configuration system, and you can find the RFC for that [over here](https://github.com/eslint/rfcs/tree/main/designs/2019-config-simplification), but I won't discuss it much.

 ## The idea

 `elm-review`'s configuration is done through a file written in Elm, so `ESLint`'s should be done in a JavaScript file.
-This way, the configuration can be manipulated more easily by the users of the tool because it's done in a written in a
+This way, the configuration can be manipulated more easily by the users of the tool because it's written in a
-language that they're already familiar with.
+language that they're already familiar with, and not a DSL that they have to learn.

 That is not a big departure from the current system since that is already supported, and in the next re-design it will be the only solution anyway.

 I believe that this works well when the configuration is fast to load, meaning that it works well for "scripted" languages
 like JavaScript or Python, as well as compiled languages where the compilation is very fast and easy to set up (like Elm).
 It becomes increasingly cumbersome in the other cases.
-So let's consider us lucky we're in this situation!
+We're lucky we're in this situation!

 ```js